-7.6 Policies and Strategies
+7.6 POLICIES AND STRATEGIES

-7.6.1 Increase housing options.
+7.6.1 Increasing housing options.

 About 50% of homeowners in Fairfield County are over the age of 55.
 Attracting new construction of downsizing housing stock will make available existing housing stock that would be more affordable to younger households and working families that may lack the financial resources to afford new construction.
 This process is called "naturally occurring affordable housing".

 - A. Support downsizing and "aging in the community" housing options.
 Investigate different models and development concepts, working with regional developers and builders, and match those concepts against local zoning and other development regulations to evaluate the steps needed to attract this type of residential development. - B. Facilitate zoning and other regulatory changes to support new housing investment.
 Develop and promote a package of regulatory changes that would support new housing models in Fairfield County.
 The County could provide the technical assistance needed to support these code changes among local communities. - C. Offset development costs in exchange for an affordability commitment.
 Providing appropriate financial assistance can offset development costs as part of a commitment to provide affordable units in a development, such as infrastructure assistance, leveraging public land, and support for state or federal financial assistance. - D. Promote Fairfield County as a suitable investment for "empty nester" housing.
-Work with local and regional builders to attract attention regarding the County as a strong market for these products and as a dependable location for such investment decisions (e.g., appropriate zoning and subdivision regulations once in place, as well as promoting the county's transit capabilities). - 7.6.2 Develop programs to support renovation of older housing stock.
-About 49% of the County's housing stock was built before 1970.
-It is a critical part of the housing stock and cannot easily be replaced with new construction at a level that most County residents can afford, given the costs of new construction.
+Work with local and regional builders to attract attention regarding the County as a strong market for these products and as a dependable location for such investment decisions (e.g., appropriate zoning and subdivision regulations once in place, as well as promoting the county's transit capabilities).